cadet/CADET-Core/doc/modelling/reaction/thomas_model.rst

 The above equations can be solved in CADET using :ref:`cstr_model` and configuring :ref:`multi_component_langmuir_model`.

-The same concept of treating the bead as a binding site can also be applied in other unit operation models.
+The above concept of treating the bead as a binding site can also be applied in other unit operation models.
 Note that these unit operation models usually vary in the complexity of describing the mass transfer resistances in the bead.
-Since all mass transfer resistances are ignored in the Thomas model, it is more reasonable to choose :ref:`lumped_rate_model_without_pores_model` and assign an isotherm model.
+Since all mass transfer resistances within the beads are ignored in the Thomas model, it is reasonable to choose :ref:`lumped_rate_model_without_pores_model` and assign an isotherm model.

-The Thomas model has some success in simple systems, but is limited for more advanced systems, in which cases one should consider using more advanced modern models in CADET.
+We note that the Thomas model was successfully applied in simple systems.
+For more complex systems, more advanced :ref:`reaction_models` should be considered.